 Intersegment Sales

-It is the revenue generated through the transfer of goods between different segments within the company
+Revenue generated through the transfer of goods between different segments within the company.

 What Are Intersegment Sales?

-Revenue generated through the transfer of goods between different segments within the company is called intersegmental sales.
+Intersegmental Sales are revenue generated through the transfer of goods between different segments within the company.

-Large conglomerates are most likely to report such sales as they operate in several lines of businesses, which have interconnections between them either horizontally or vertically.
+Large conglomerates are most likely to report such sales as they operate in several business lines, which are interconnected horizontally or vertically.

 In the notes to the financial statements section in the annual reports, a company needs to disclose the intersegmental sales under a heading called Intersegmental Reporting or Intersegmental Sales.